availproject/avail-light/monitor-client/README.md

 ### 3. Peer Monitor

 - Monitors the health of discovered peers by attempting to dial them
-- Maintains a blacklist of unreachable peers
-- Calculates health scores based on connection success rates
+- Calculates health scores based on the last 20 connection attempts
 - Measures ping latency (RTT) for each peer
+- Uses time-based thresholds for blacklisting decisions

 ## Configuration